An American economy about to regain its swagger after a year of pandemic-induced crisis was on full display in the March jobs report. … READ MORE >

 Employment in black and white: Wage inequality

 The American condition, no matter how one measures it, inevitably comes back to jobs and wages.
-Wage inequality, whether between men and women, or African-Americans and whites, is a real concern.
-Civil unrest in 350 of the 390 major metropolitan areas of the United States is not only a function of ...
-READ MORE >
+Wage inequality, whether it be the difference between men and women, or black and white, is undeniable. … READ MORE >

 Initial jobless claims are still six times higher than normal